Guest Bloggers

 April 18, 2019

 As we head into summer, many of us are taking stock of habits we resolved to change at the start of the year.
-Perhaps we are trying to eat better, start a new exercise regime, get to bed earlier, or even quit smoking.
+Perhaps we are trying to eat better, start a new exercise regime, get to bed earlier, or quit smoking.

 Despite our resolve, we have a hard time sticking to the program.
 In this letter we are going to address what makes us have such a hard time changing our habits, and how we might be able to improve.